 An *Accelerated Death Benefit Rider is also called a Living Benefit.
-It's money that can be withdrawn from your insurance benefit that can used in cases where the insured has been diagnosed with Chronic, Critical, or Terminal Illnesses, depending on the carrier.
+It's money that can be withdrawn from your insurance benefit that can used in cases where the insured has a Chronic, Critical, or Terminal Illness diagnosis, depending on the carrier.

 What Makes A Good Final Expense Life Insurance Company?

 Ultimately, a good Final Expense life insurance company is one that has been around for awhile, is financially stable, and offers YOU the best price.
 Companies with durability lends to their credibility and helps give a sense of well-being that they will continue to be there to protect your loved ones when you're no longer around.

-Each life insurance company will offer you a different premium based on your age and health condition, and it's important to look at as many companies as possible to find the one that is right for you.
+In the end, all life insurance companies will offer you different premiums based on your age and health conditions, so it's important to look at as many companies as possible to find the one that is right for you.

-If you're looking for a life insurance policy, AffinityQuotes will help determine if you need a Level, Graded, or Guaranteed Issue policy and then find the BEST insurance carrier for you.
+If you're looking for a life insurance policy, we can determine if you need a Level, Graded, or Guaranteed Issue policy and then find the BEST insurance carrier for you.

 Here’s why we believe that…